 Ever wondered about being a superhero?
 I have always been interest in superheroes since I was very young.
 I have always loved going to superhero movies.
 I like superhero movies because of all the action and the cool technology and graphics of the superpowers.
 I like so many superpowers, but if I had to choose which superpower I would like to have the most, I would choose telekinesis, because I can manipulate minds and use mind-power.
 I have always been very memory based and curious about different things, so that power would suit me well.
 However, overall, I would say I actually do have a superpower.
 It is very hidden and it is not like any superpower that a lot of people see in superhero movies.
 It is so hidden that you cannot really see it.
 No, it is not invisibility and believe it or not, it is not telekinesis.
 It is a very secretive superpower.
 My superpower is my autism.
 Although I may not have a cape or a fancy costume, I do consider myself a superhero.
 My autism is my superpower because it helps save and change the lives of others.
 Yes, it does create barriers.
 However, it also makes me who I am as a person.
 My autism makes me who I am; Sarah Michelle Ramos.
 It is what my fiancée is attracted to and he cherishes all of the great qualities in which I possess.
 My autism in my opinion is what makes my personality and characters a very vibrant and positive one.
 It is what attracts people to wanting to be my friend or hang around me.
 This superpower of mine is so powerful that it even influenced my mom to switch fields of study within her medical career.
 She enjoys her current field so much that she doesn’t even miss her former one as much.
-I have inspired not only my mom, but others as well, including families at my job at Head Start.
+I have inspired not only my mom, but others as well, including families at my job at an early childhood center.
 I truly am a superhero by helping run the center and empower the families.
 Every task I do at my job helps change lives for the better.
 Seeing all of the children walk in the center and smile at me and give me hugs and shout my name in excitement makes me happy and puts a smile on my face.
 This makes me feel like I am a super hero, it makes me feel even better, because I truly change lives on a long-term basis instead of a short-term.
 People are often shocked when they find out about my superpower because they cannot see it.
 They cannot hear it and they surely cannot feel it.
 What they can do is that they can believe in it.
 They can believe in me and I can believe in them.
 When I was a child, I was often seen as a little different because sometimes I acted a little awkward and was also very short for my age.
 I was also one of the younger children in my grade and also have always looked young for my age.
 For example, when I was 12 years old, many people thought that I was 8 or 9 years old.
 When I told them that I was really 12 years old, they were often shocked.
 Others often bullied me because of having autism and being a bit socially awkward.
 I use these experiences to build myself up instead of letting them bring me down.
 I embrace the characteristics of what autism makes me special instead of dreading it as a disability.
 I see it more as a different ability instead of a disability.
 I have always been told that I have an exceptional memory.
 I can memorize so many things that many people forget.
 I remember people by their names, birthdates, etc….
 I help people out in many ways with these super special abilities and they sure appreciate it.
 My fiancée embraces my autism as well as he tells me everyday that he likes my “autism quirks” and my quirkiness makes him and his parents smile everyday.
 My parents also embrace my super special abilities and always encourage me to always shine and stand out.
 They want me to show the world that nothing can hold me back because I am on the autism spectrum.
 All of this information absolutely supports my point of why I feel Autism is my superpower.
 A superpower creates a special feel like no other and is meant to stand out and not blend in.
 A superpower creates an environment in which diversity is tolerated.
 A superpower inspires others to be the change in which they can bring to the world.
 My autism does match all of these definitions and descriptions in which I feel matches a superpower, so in this case, Autism is my superpower and I do not need a cape to prove it.

 Someone may ask “Why is it important for individuals with disabilities to be resilient?”
 The answer is simple…… “Because to show that you can do things just like everyone else, you have to fight for it.”
 Life is always an uphill battle for anyone, but for someone with autism, it is an even more treacherous one.
 The employment statistics for individuals on the autism spectrum are very bleak.
 The full time employment statistics are even worse.
 According to the Autism Now (https://autismnow.org/on-the-job/employment-research-and-reports/) less than 1/3 of individuals with autism are employed, and a vast majority of those employed are employed part time.
 What makes things worse is that states are actually allowed to set their own minimum wages for individuals with disabilities.
 My home state of Florida apparently has a separate minimum wage for individuals with disabilities, which is $2.00 an hour.
 That is very unfair and unjust.
 Luckily, I get paid way above the national minimum wage of $7.25 an hour, but that still isn’t ok, because I am still seeing people with disabilities getting paid unfairly.
 That is simply ok.
 However, I feel very accomplished as I have fought this battle, but will continue fighting.
 I am in a career profession (in my dream career profession) doing something that I love to do.
 I am doing very well at my job and love it everyday.
 The fact that I can make a difference to young kiddos from underserved backgrounds makes me blessed each day.
 I feel by doing this I am showing that I am winning this uphill battle.
 I may be accomplishing a-lot, but there are still ways to go, as I want other individuals with disabilities to also thrive as well.
 The key is to be resilient.
 When you get knocked down, you get back up!